emmolb/VOSviewer/README.md

 # VOSviewer
-txt files before and since #MeToo hashtag
+txt files before and since #MeToo hashtag downloaded from The Guardian newspaper